mandystar018/Pierre-s-Bakery/README.md

 # <span style="color:#0ec2b8">_Pierre's Bakery_</span>

-#### _ Brief description of application, date_
+#### _ Bakery App, 12/11/2020._

 #### By _**Amanda Otero**_

 ## <span style="color:#0ec2b8">Description</span>

-_This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have._
+_This Bakery app it let's you see and pick diferrent options Pierre's Bakery have in the menu and the specials._

 ## <span style="color:#0ec2b8">Setup/Installation Requirements</span>
 ### <span style="color:#c4f4ef">Open Locally</span>
 1. _Navigate to my GitHub mandystar018 to view the project files and commits.
 2. _Click on the green button labeled "Code"_ to copy repository URL.
-3. _Clone the repository to your local machine_ by opening your machine terminal and using the command "git clone https://github.com/mandystar018/Template".
+3. _Clone the repository to your local machine_ by opening your machine terminal and using the command "git clone https://github.com/mandystar018/Bakery".
 4. _To use this application you will need to install .NET.
 Please, see instructions below._

 ## <span style="color:#0ec2b8">.NET Installation</span>

 ### <span style="color:#c4f4ef">Mac</span>
 <p>C# and .NET programming are fully supported on Mac operating systems.
 We can install .NET and C# on a Mac in a few steps:</p>